Company Limited by Guarantee and not having a Share Capital

 (h) any other competent business where notice has been given as specified immediately below.

-6.7 A Director may not stand again for election to the Board until the AGM following the AGM at which he stood down.
+6.7 An Officer may not stand again for election to the Board until the first AGM held after the expiry of the Excluded Period.

 6.8 At an AGM at which all Board members are eligible to continue in office, at least one member of the Board shall retire or stand for re-election, the Directors if necessary determining by lot before the notice calling the AGM which of them shall stand for re-election.

-6.9 At General Meetings the President shall preside as Chairman of the General Meeting and in the absence of the President the Board shall choose one of their number to take the chair.
+6.9 At General Meetings the President shall preside as chairperson of the General Meeting and in the absence of the President the Board shall choose one of their number to take the chair (the "Chairperson").

 6.10.1 Each Individual Member shall be entitled to one vote.

-6.11 All matters requiring a vote at a General Meeting, other than any requiring a Special Resolution, shall be decided by a simple majority vote.
-The vote shall be taken by a show of hands unless the Chairman or a sufficient number of members present call for a poll.
-In the case of a poll account shall be taken of the voting provisions of Article 6.10.
-The result of a show of hands shall be immediately declared by the Chairman and his declaration shall be final.
+6.10.6 All matters requiring a vote at a General Meeting, other than any requiring a Special Resolution, shall be decided by a simple majority vote.
+The vote shall be taken by a show of hands unless: (i) the Chairperson; (ii) not less than five voting members having the right to vote on such resolution; or (iii) a voting member or voting members representing not less than 10% of the total voting rights of all the members having the right to vote on such resolution, call for a poll.
+In the case of a poll account shall be taken of the voting provisions of Article 6.10.1 and 6.10.2.
+The result of a show of hands shall be immediately declared by the Chairperson and the Chairperson's declaration shall be final.
 The result of a poll shall be declared within the course of the General Meeting if possible or intimated as soon afterwards as is practicable.

 (a) if properly addressed and sent by prepaid first-class post, 48 hours after it was posted;